Car Insurance Endorsements: Add-Ons That Modify Your Policy Coverage

 OEM Parts Coverage

-Standard collision claims often result in your vehicle being repaired with aftermarket parts — which are cheaper alternatives that may not match the original factory specs.
+Standard collision claims often result in your vehicle being repaired with aftermarket parts — cheaper alternatives that may not match original factory specs.
 An OEM parts coverage endorsement guarantees that original equipment manufacturer (OEM) parts are used in all covered repairs.
-This endorsement is especially valuable for newer vehicles, luxury cars, leased vehicles, and electric vehicles where part quality matters significantly for performance and warranty compliance.
+This is especially valuable for newer vehicles, luxury cars, leased vehicles, and electric vehicles — particularly as OEM parts prices rose over 6% in 2025 due to tariffs on imported components.
+Costs typically run $60–$240 per year.

 New Car Replacement

 If your brand-new car is totaled, a standard policy only pays its actual cash value (ACV) — which accounts for depreciation and may leave you thousands short of buying a comparable replacement.
-A new car replacement endorsement covers the cost of replacing your totaled vehicle with a brand-new equivalent model.
-This is typically available for vehicles within the first 1–2 model years and is offered by insurers like Amica, USAA, and Progressive.
+A new car replacement endorsement covers the cost of replacing your totaled vehicle with a brand-new equivalent model, without deducting depreciation.
+With vehicles depreciating an average of 32% over three years — and EVs losing 45–55% — this endorsement can protect you from a major financial gap.
+Eligibility windows vary significantly by insurer:

 Diminishing Deductible

 Also called a vanishing deductible, this endorsement rewards safe driving by reducing your deductible a set amount (typically $50–$100) for every claim-free year.
 Over time, this can bring your deductible down to zero.
-Nationwide and GEICO are among the insurers who offer this option.
+Nationwide and GEICO are among the insurers who offer this option, with annual costs generally ranging from $10–$50/year.

 Accident Forgiveness